 - 1. When the employee is notified that he/she is being placed on disciplinary probation, the employee will also be provided the terms and conditions of the probation. - 2.
-The length of disciplinary probation shall not exceed six (6) months.
-During the probationary period, progress reports will be prepared every thirty (30) days by the employee's immediate supervisor.
+The length of disciplinary probation shall not exceed 6 months.
+During the probationary period, progress reports will be prepared every 30 days by the employee's immediate supervisor.
 Each progress report will be discussed with the employee prior to being reviewed by the command staff. - 3.
-If during any point in the disciplinary probationary period the employee fails to meet the terms and conditions outlined, the employee's immediate supervisor shall make recommendations to the Chief of Police for additional disciplinary action including termination.

-C. Suspension without Pay
+If during any point in the disciplinary probationary period the employee fails to meet the terms and conditions outlined, the employee's immediate supervisor shall make recommendations to the Chief of Police for additional disciplinary action up to and including termination. - C. Suspension without Pay